-It involves some kind of Stable Time Loop with the Scarecrow, Tin Man, and Lion being turned from their unusual counterparts here into selves resembling their movie versions thanks to coming across a Teenage Mutant Ninja Turtles 2: Secret of the Ooze Tree, which also strips away the Lion's courage for some reason.
+It involves some kind of Stable Time Loop with the Scarecrow, Tin Man, and Lion being turned from their unusual counterparts here into selves resembling their movie versions thanks to coming across a Teenage Mutant Ninja Turtles II: The Secret of the Ooze Tree, which also strips away the Lion's courage for some reason.
 (The Scarecrow was unnaffected and the Tin Man lost his heart in order to aid him in killing some villains earlier.)
-Because of this, and something about the year going from '99' to '00' also causing a reset in time, a massive time paradox occurs that turns Dorothy into a pig and prevents the movie from existing.
+Because of this, and something about the year going from "99" to "00" also causing a reset in time, a massive time paradox occurs that turns Dorothy into a pig and prevents the movie from existing.
 Several explosions happen, including one last one that marks the end of the video.

 Big Damn Heroes: Parodied.
 When confronting Satan, he claims that he has Dorothy and Shit Pickle trapped, then the Kool-aid Man comes out of nowhere to save them... only for him to get killed by Lucifer, Satan's evil(er) twin brother.